Log in

 share episode

+Mark is a men’s coach, business and relationship coach, facilitator, and wilderness guide with more than 20 years of experience helping people and companies grow.
+He has been part of The Undaunted Man since 2014, and its CFO since 2016.
 What have you done today to make your life a better life?
 What have you done today to make the world a better place?
-The world is a better place if we are better people, and that begins with each of us leading a better life.
-Be kind to one another, be grateful for everything you’ve got, and make each and every day the day that you want it to be!
+The world is a better place if we are better people.
+That begins with each of us leading a better life.
+Be kind to one another.
+Be grateful for everything you’ve got.
+Make each and every da

 What have you done today to make your life a better life?
 What have you done today to make the world a better place?
 The world is a better place if we are better people.
 That begins with each of us as individuals.
 Be kind to one another.
 Be grateful for everything you’ve got.
 Make each and every day the day that you want it to be!